guy-murphy/inversion-dev/Inversion.Web/readme.md

 ## `T:Inversion.Web.WebException`
-An exception that is throw when an general error occurs within a web application.
+An exception that is thrown when an general error occurs within a web application that would correspond to a http status code.

 ### `.#ctor(System.String)`